Analysis | Trump’s closing argument on coronavirus: ‘spikes’ for thee, but not for me

 The highest per capita daily case rate this summer in Texas was 35 per 100,000 people.
 In Florida and Arizona, it peaked over 50 per 100,000 people.
 Currently, four states are spiking above those levels — North Dakota (102), South Dakota (83), Montana (65) and Wisconsin (61).
 In other words, the four worst per capita spikes that we’ve seen are happening right now, with 3 of the 4 showing almost little to no sign of leveling off (the one exception being Montana, which is still increasing but not as sharply).

 There is a key and pertinent difference between these states and the ones Trump mentioned: They are all less populous.
-Seeing peaks in bigger states is particularly ominous because a larger percentage of Americans are impacted.
+Seeing peaks in bigger states is particularly ominous because a larger percentage of Americans are affected.
 Things being bad in the Dakotas is still bad, but we’re talking about a combined 1.6 million people, compared to Texas’s 29 million.

 What’s we’re seeing nationally, though, hardly suggests we should be encouraged by peaks in various states being behind us.
 Even shortly after the debate Thursday night, we learned that we’re close to matching our peak case rate as a country.
 Newly reported cases are up 11.4 percent over last week.
 And it’s not just about increased testing.
 Newly reported deaths are up nearly 15 percent.
 Newly reported hospitalizations are up about 6 percent.
 And the positive test rate is also steadily increasing.
 While the number of tests has been largely static over the past month, the positive test rate has risen from 4.3 percent to 5.7 percent, according to Johns Hopkins University data.